daoufa/gemography_backend_coding_challenge/README.md

 # My code for the gemography_backend_coding_challenge :blush:
-REST microservice that list the languages used by the 100 trending public repos on GitHub.
+Create REST microservice that list the languages used by the 100 trending public repos on GitHub.

 # Functional specs